polydojo/jispy/LittleJ.md

 #### 4.1 Function expressions only please!

 As with most things in JavaScript, there is a bad part associated with function declarations, namely **function hoisting**.
 It allows us to use functions before we declare them.
-This unsettles me.
+Moreover, it makes your code confusing.

 Luckily, function values (created via function expressions) are not hoisted.
 LittleJ supports function expressions only.
 Funtion declarations have been dropped.